Ranensol/Ranensol.BepInEx.Aska.Villagers/README.md

 ![GitHub release](https://img.shields.io/github/v/release/Ranensol/Ranensol.BepInEx.Aska.Villagers)

-A BepInEx mod for ASKA that automatically assigns villagers to the best available housing based on their skill tier and house quality, or manually assign/unassign all by configurable key press.
+A BepInEx mod for ASKA that automatically assigns summoned villagers to a house, and allows all villagers to be made homeless or assigned a house based on skill tier and house quality with a single keypress.

 ## Features

-- 🏠 **Auto-assigns** new villagers to best available houses
+- 🏠 **Auto-assigns** - New villagers to a bed, the worst one available
 - 🎯 **Tier-based priority** - Tier 4 villagers get the best houses first
 - 📊 **Smart scoring** - Uses actual game happiness (Comfort + Area Desirability)
 - ⌨️ **Hotkeys** - F8 to manually assign all homeless, F9 to make everyone homeless for re-sorting